tacman/msgphp/docs/ddd/entities.md

 ### `CreatedAtField`

-A datetime value representing the entity was initially created at.
+A datetime value representing an entity was initially created at.
+Requires `$createdAt` to be set initially.

 - `getCreatedAt(): \DateTimeInterface`
-    - Required to be set initially

 ### `EnabledField`

-A boolean value representing the entity its availability state.
+A boolean value representing an entity its availability state.
+Sets `$enabled` to `false` by default.

 - `isEnabled(): bool`
-    - `false` by default

 ### `LastUpdatedAtField`

-A datetime value representing the entity was last updated at.
+A datetime value representing an entity was last updated at.
+Requires `$lastUpdatedAt` to be set initially.

 - `getLastUpdatedAt(): \DateTimeInterface`
-    - Required to be set initially

 ## Common entity features

 ### `CanBeConfirmed`

 Provides ability to confirm an entity.
+Requires `$confirmationToken` to be set initially (usually a random token).

 - `getConfirmationToken(): ?string`
-    - Required to be set initially
 - `getConfirmedAt(): ?\DateTimeInterface`
 - `isConfirmed(): bool`
 - `confirm(): void`
-    - `confirmationToken` is unset
+    - Resets `$confirmationToken`
-    - `confirmatedAt` is set to the current datetime
+    - Sets `$confirmatedAt` to the current datetime

 ### `CanBeEnabled`